skellis46/slipbox/two women dancing.md

 _In which I zoom out into the future and call on Alan Jacobs' understanding of the value of myth in the technopoly._

 > if there is a place in the world for those who treasure a myth that claims to transcend technopoly, it will be, at best, a hidden place.
 If transnational technopoly can hunt you down and root you out, it will; and it probably can.[@jacobs-2019-technopoly p.13]

 [[Jacobs - from tech critique to ways of living]]

-The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] they are: fashion/art, commerce, infrastructure, governance, culture and nature.
+The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
 Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
-Brand writes how together these distinct and contradictory pace layers provide internal negative feedback that in turn stabilizes and affords the health of civilization.
+Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that in turn stabilizes and affords the health of civilization.

-I'm going to slip or zoom out in time to the pace of culture in Brand's levels.
-It is a level or place where time as chronos operates akin to Danny Hillis' _10,000-year clock_ or _The Clock of the Long Now_.[@hillis-1995-millennium]
+So now I'm going to attempt to slip or zoom out in time to the pace of _culture_ in Brand's levels.
+It is a level or place where time as chronos operates akin to Danny Hillis' _10,000-year clock_ or _The Clock of the Long Now_.[@hillis-1995-millennium] [^ack1]

+Here goes.

 Those two young people have grown up, lived their lives and are gone.
-Maybe they are survived by family, maybe not.
+They are probably survived by family, but maybe not.
 I'm long long gone.
 Perhaps the park is still there?
-It is common land so not likely to have been developed, but I am doubtful.
-There are parts of the teenagers' phones from 2021 that are obviously still on the planet in some form: lithium, copper, gold, lead, zinc, etc; elemental fragments of devices that once afforded some special dancing of friendship back in 2021.
-For the most part the elements are in landfill.
-Those software companies that wielded algorithms to reach through the phone to choreograph that dancing are long gone too; I can no longer remember their names.
+It is common land so hopefully it has not been developed; but I am doubtful.
+There are parts of the teenagers' phones from 2021 that are obviously still on the planet in some form: lithium, copper, gold, lead, zinc, etc; elemental fragments of devices that once afforded some dancing of pleasure back in 2021 during the pandemic.
+For the most part these elements are in landfill.
+Those software companies that wielded algorithms to reach through the phone to choreograph/enframe that dancing are long gone too; I can no longer remember their names.
 They were once so certain and stable; omnipresent.
-Their algorithms disappeared with them, and have been replaced by old mathematics rethought and recompiled.[^ack1]
+Their algorithms disappeared with them, and have been replaced by old mathematics rethought and recompiled.

-I feel none of the vertigo that American media theorist Douglas Rushkoff suggested we might feel when we zoom so far out.[@rushkoff-2013-present] I notice the stillness and slowness, and the absence of chatter.
-In that stillness I remember seeing a screendance by Annie Pfingst and Helen Poynor called _in Memoriam_.[-@poynor-2016-memoriam] I saw it at the Light Moves Festival of Screendance in 2018.
-This is a film that is the size of art operating at the pace of nature.
+I feel none of the vertigo that American media theorist Douglas Rushkoff suggested I might feel if I were to zoom so far out.[@rushkoff-2013-present] I notice the stillness and slowness, and the absence of chatter.
+In that stillness I remember seeing a screendance by Annie Pfingst and Helen Poynor called _in Memoriam_.[-@poynor-2016-memoriam] I saw it at the Light Moves Festival of Screendance in 2018; such a long time ago.
+This is a film that is the scale of art operating at the pace of nature.
 In it a single figure inhabits densely forested areas through different seasons.
-I don't remember there being much movement in the body; indeed my key recollection is of the sounds and feelings of the terrain, and of the passing of time.
+I don't remember there being much movement in the body; indeed my key memory is of the sounds and feelings of the terrain, and of the passing of time.
 But this is no ordinary time that is passing, even under the machinations and co-ordinates of the long now.

-This is a film that treasures myth and seems to resist and transcend technopoly.
+_in Memoriam_ is a film that treasures myth and seems to resist and transcend technopoly.
 It is a film in a "hidden place" seemingly unable to be rooted out, even as the dancer is enmeshed in the roots of trees and of nature.
 It exists in edit and feel in an _other_ time.
 Kairos (thinking that Hillis' clock opens up the terrain or space of myth)

 Here, as I write, some uncountable years after the screening in Limerick, it seems that it is no mere coincidence that the film was shot in an Iron Age fort; an ancient place of protection, a place by which we recognise the slowness of culture, and the creep of nature.

 resistant to the power of "transnational technopoly" to "hunt you down and root you out".
 Hidden, seemingly unable to be rooted out.
 The way it resists time as well (see below notes about long time).
 That film speaks to those qualities.

 - no longer necessary to take stewardly care.
 This seems to relate (slightly) to ideas above re zooming out/long now.
 See [[Jacobs - from tech critique to ways of living]] and in particular his discussion of Gerd-Günter Voß (see below).
 Touches on his writing in [[Jacobs - After Technopoly]] as well -- in the final statements about myth (and discussion of the Mars trilogy book)